lidat/knowledge-center/pages/knowledgedocs/Customer Experience/Queue backlog management.md

 To avoid this scenario, if an agent responds to the last consumer message after a preconfigured interval (with a default value of 2 hours), then the conversation will automatically be assigned a low intensity value.
 This will free up the agent's capacity for additional conversations, and help to reduce the queue accumulation more rapidly.

-_Please contact your LivePerson account team if you would like to enable this feature._
+<div class="note">Please contact your LivePerson account team if you would like to enable this feature.</div>

 The following example demonstrates how the queue backlog is managed: